Yahel-Epel/School_District_Analysis/README.md

  By replacing Thomas High School, 9th-grade score we can see the district summary scores have a minor decrease.

  The school summary affected by this change only on the Thomas High School row.
-It is affecting the other schools when we look at sum/ average/ mean of all the school.
+It is affecting the other schools when we look at the sum/ average/ mean of all the schools..

 - The top 5 performing schools, based on the overall passing rate
 ![5_top_schools.png](Resources/5_top_schools.png)